10 running tips for beginners - The Lily Foundation

 4. Find a running buddy

-It's much easier to stick to a running routine when you do it with a friend who shares your fitness goals.
+It’s much easier to stick to a routine when you do it with a friend who shares your running motivation.
 Try to choose a running buddy who runs at a similar pace to you, and plan with them to run at the same time (or times) each week.
-It could be a friend, a family member or even the neighbour's dog – any sort of company on your run will help the miles go by faster.
+It could be a friend, family member or even the neighbour’s dog – any sort of company on your run will help the miles go by faster.

 5. Run for a reason

-Running to get fit is all very well, but on days when motivation is flagging it helps to have a more concrete goal to aim for.
-Training for a fun run or short distance race (5-10km) provides a useful focus, particularly if you're running to raise money for a charity that's close to your heart.
-If you'd like to get fit and help The Lily Foundation fight mitochondrial disease, visit our events page to find a running event near you.
+Running to get fit is all very well, but on days when motivation is flagging it helps to have a more concrete cause to train for.
+Getting started with a fun run or short distance race (5-10km) provides a useful focus, particularly if you’re running to raise money for a charity that’s close to your heart.
+If you’d like to get fit and help The Lily Foundation fight mitochondrial disease, visit our events page to find a charity challenge near you.

 6. Get app happy